 This strategic location was no coincidence.
 Bezmialem Valide Sultan deliberately envisioned a mosque that would serve both symbolic and practical purposes.
 It embodied imperial prestige while also providing a convenient place for the Sultan and members of the court to perform their Friday prayers without having to leave the palace grounds.

 By offering them a grand setting for prayer, the Sultan projected an image of devoutness, generosity and unwavering commitment to Islam.
-This gesture was seen as an embodiment of his role as a protector of the faith and a leader on the path of Jihad.
+This gesture was seen as an embodiment of his role as a protector of the faith and a leader of the path of Jihad.
 The mosque visibly demonstrated how he invested the empire’s wealth in the service of Allah and the Islamic cause.

 OTTOMAN SHIMMERING JEWEL